danielsellergren/activeadmin-history/README.md

 ## Code of Conduct

-Everyone interacting in the Activeadmin::History project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activeadmin-history/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveAdmin::History project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/danielsellergren/activeadmin-history/blob/master/CODE_OF_CONDUCT.md).